IowaDave/ESP8266_Random_Numbers/README.md

 >The number in memory is called the "seed" because the next number grows out of it.
 Every time the PRNG is given a certain seed value, it will return the same result.
 >
 > That's not random at all.
+>
+> By way of analogy, you can think of a PRNG as a gigantic roulette wheel with, for example, 4 billion unique numbers arranged around its rim: zero through 4 billion, all of them there, no two alike.
+Each time you "call" it, the PRNG advances the wheel by just one click, to the next notch, and there's your new number.
+>
+> How can such a thing appear to be random, when it's not?
+>
+> In effect, the code in a PRNG scrambles the order in which the numbers occur on the rim of the wheel.
+2 does not necessarily follow 1.
+The number that comes after, say, 1,234,567, could be 19.
+Followed by 8,018,130.
+Then 3,034,880,193.
+Then 9,369.
+>
+> You can perceive (and use) the sequence of numbers on the wheel as if it were random, as long as three things are true:
+> 1. the numbers are distributed in a way that satisfies mathematical definitions for randomness;
+> 2. the wheel has more numbers on it than you need; and
+> 3. you don't know what order the numbers are in.
+>
+> Modern PRNGs can give results that appear to be random for most practical purposes.
+How?
+They define truly enormous roulette wheels.
+It takes two ingredients:
+>
+> 1. really, really well-crafted code founded on deep, solid math; and
+> 2. very large seed values.
+>
+> Specifying the memory layout and the code for a PRNG fully determines the entire sequence of all the "random" numbers it can produce.
+>
+> In other words, even the best of them arranges all the numbers it is capable of, into a certain, predetermined order.
+The roulette wheel analogy helps to visualize certain challenges facing all PRNGs.
+>
+> 1. The wheel represents a cycle that repeats.
+All PRNGs eventually repeat.
+> 2. If you can steal a good look at the wheel, then you can predict every value that follows from any seed.
+> 3. You can predict all the values that precede the seed, too.
+>
+> It means you could cheat a video slot machine that uses the PRNG.
+>
+> Also, it means you could decipher secret messages encoded with the not-actually-random numbers coming off the PRNG's virtual roulette wheel.
+All of the future messages.
+And all of the past ones.
+>
+> This limitation of PRNGs prompted the search for another kind of randomness, derived from the physical world rather than from arithmetic.

+#### HWRNG
 * HWRNG means Hardware Random Number Generator.
 Some people will say TRNG, True Random Number Generator, to mean more or less the same thing.
 The idea is to incorporate the kind of randomness found in Nature, called entropy.
 This kind of randomess is "non-deterministic".
 We cannot know what causes it, nor can we predict it.
 In fact, prediction error is one way to gauge entropy, in the abstract.
 Much of what goes on in the natural world exhibits entropy when you look closely enough.
 HWRNGs attempt to access entropy from the physical world and express it in the form of numbers that are, by nature, truly random.

 ### Is the HWRNG on the 8266 that good?